 Up close, the castle was supremely ugly.
 From a distance the fog had encouraged an illusion of dark masonry set atop an unassailable peak, a fairytale fortress from one of my less comfortable daydreams.
 We halted at the foot of the hill, to the sight of a jagged crown of dead grey jade trying to approximate crenellations and towers, shot through with blackened veins like a body in the final stages of a disgusting exotic disease.

 A pair of huge metal doors were set in the gatehouse, shining with condensation from the fog.

 We waited at the foot of the hill as Evelyn sent one of the Praems on ahead.
-I held my breath as she probed for traps or hidden ambush, but nothing moved amid the thickly churning fog.
+I held my breath as she probed for traps or a hidden ambush, but nothing moved amid the thickly churning fog.
 Not a single person gazed down from the battlements or peeked out from the arrow slits.